wo people leaning on each other in a moment of care and support

 Matrescence: The Transformation of Becoming a Mother

-Matrescence: the developmental transition into motherhood.
+Matrescence: the developmental transition into and through motherhood.

 Matrescence reshapes identity, relationships, emotions, needs, priorities, and ways of moving through the world.